ISU Students

 Former Students

-Ning Zhang (PhD, 2020): Ning Zhang was a PhD student in the Department of Civil, Construction, and Environmental Engineering at the Iowa State University.
-She received her BS degree from Chang’an University and M.S. degree from Tongji University in China.
-Her Masters of Science research focused on studying the improvement of highway services based on the road network reliability.
-She is worked on the ABC-UTC Project’s, “An Integrated Project- to Enterprise-Level Decision Making Framework for Prioritization of Accelerated Bridge Construction,” under supervisor of Professor Alice Alipour.
-In this project, Ning developed a holistic decision making framework to prioritize and selected the candidates for ABC techniques under both operational and extreme event scenarios.
+Ning Zhang (PhD, 2020): Ning Zhang was a PhD student in the Department of Civil, Construction, and Environmental Engineering at Iowa State University.
+She received her BS degree from Chang’an University and her MS degree from Tongji University in China.
+Her Master of Science research focused on improving highway services based on road network reliability.
+She worked on the ABC-UTC project titled “An Integrated Project- to Enterprise-Level Decision Making Framework for Prioritization of Accelerated Bridge Construction,” under the supervision of Professor Alice Alipour.
+In this project, Ning developed a holistic decision-making framework to prioritize and select candidates for ABC techniques under both operational and extreme event scenarios.

-Shahin Hajilar (PhD, 2018): Dr. Shahin Hajilar is a postdoctoral research associate in the Department of Civil, Construction and Environmental Engineering at Iowa State University.
-He received his B.Sc. of Civil Engineering from the University of Tehran in 2011 and M.Sc. of Civil Engineering with a focus on Structural Engineering and Mechanics from the University of Massachusetts, Amherst in 2014.
-He completed his Ph.D. with a major in Structural Engineering and minor in Materials Science and Engineering at Iowa State University in Spring 2018.
-The primary focus of his research is to develop novel structural details and construction materials that can be used in ABC applications.
-To date, he has published 10 peer-reviewed journal articles in high impact engineering and science journals, and 5 peer-reviewed conference papers; has accumulated nearly 360 citations; and has presented his research products at more than 10 international and national conferences and symposiums.
-The contribution of his research and teaching activities has been recognized with the Best Poster Award from the CCEE Graduate Student Research Showcase and Poster Competition and Iowa Better Concrete Conference.
-He is the recipient of both Research and Teaching Excellence Award from the Office of the President of Iowa State University.
-He was also selected by the Iowa State University’s Graduate College to serve as the Student Marshal in the Graduation Commencement Ceremony (Fall 2017).
+Shahin Hajilar (PhD, 2018): Dr. Shahin Hajilar was a postdoctoral research associate in the Department of Civil, Construction, and Environmental Engineering at Iowa State University.
+He received his B.Sc. in Civil Engineering from the University of Tehran in 2011 and his M.Sc. in Civil Engineering, with a focus on Structural Engineering and Mechanics, from the University of Massachusetts Amherst in 2014.
+He completed his Ph.D. with a major in Structural Engineering and a minor in Materials Science and Engineering at Iowa State University in Spring 2018.
+The primary focus of his research was developing novel structural details and construction materials for use in ABC applications.
+He published 10 peer-reviewed journal articles in high-impact engineering and science journals and 5 peer-reviewed conference papers, accumulated nearly 360 citations, and presented his research at more than 10 national and international conferences and symposiums.
+His research and teaching contributions were recognized with the Best Poster Award at the CCEE Graduate Student Research Showcase and the Iowa Better Concrete Conference.
+He also received both the Research and Teaching Excellence Awards from the Office of the President at Iowa State University.
+In addition, he was selected by the Iowa State University Graduate College to serve as the Student Marshal at the Fall 2017 Commencement Ceremony.

-Ashley Ecklund (MS, 2016): Ashley received both her BS (2013) and MS (2016) from Iowa State.
-During her time at ISU, Ashely worked on an ABC research project in the Bridge Engineering Center.
-The purpose of the research was to begin the process of developing crash-tested, prefabricated bridge railing that have durable anchorage details.
+Ashley Ecklund (MS, 2016): Ashley received both her BS (2013) and MS (2016) from Iowa State University.
+During her time at ISU, Ashley worked on an ABC research project in the Bridge Engineering Center.
+The purpose of her research was to begin developing crash-tested, prefabricated bridge railings with durable anchorage details.

 Austin Dejong (MS, 2019): Austin was an MS student with a focus in Structural Engineering in the Department of Civil, Construction, and Environmental Engineering at Iowa State University.
 He received his BS in Civil Engineering from South Dakota State University in May 2017.
-The ABC-UTC research project Austin was involved with was the Phase II investigation of the strength and durability of integral abutment connection details.
-This project involved revising and retesting two integral abutment connections from the Phase I study, as well as designing and performing laboratory tests on a new connection involving the presence of UHPC.
-These connections must not only be able to resist applied loads, but also must be able to be constructed utilizing ABC methods.
-Austin is a member of Chi Epsilon, where he served as President for the South Dakota State University chapter, as well as an Associate Member of ASCE.
-Austin graduated with his Master’s in the Summer of 2019 and is currently working as a Structural Engineer-In-Training with TSP, Inc. in Sioux Falls, South Dakota.
+He worked on the ABC-UTC Phase II investigation of the strength and durability of integral abutment connection details.
+This project involved revising and retesting two integral abutment connections from the Phase I study, as well as designing and performing laboratory tests on a new connection incorporating UHPC.
+These connections needed to resist applied loads while also being constructible using ABC methods.
+Austin was a member of Chi Epsilon, where he served as President of the South Dakota State University chapter, and he was also an Associate Member of ASCE.
+He graduated with his Master’s degree in Summer 2019 and later worked as a Structural Engineer-In-Training with TSP, Inc. in Sioux Falls, South Dakota.

 Kara Korthals (MS, 2020): Kara was an MS student studying Structural Engineering in the Department of Civil, Construction, and Environmental Engineering at Iowa State University.
 She received her BS in Civil Engineering from Iowa State in Fall 2018.
 Kara grew up in the small town of Bondurant, Iowa.
-She was involved in the ABC-UTC project looking at the accelerated repair and replacement of expansion joints in bridge under the guidance of Dr. An Chen.
-This project included formed and performed laboratory tests on quicker construction methods and materials.
-Kara graduated Spring 2020.
+She was involved in the ABC-UTC project focused on the accelerated repair and replacement of expansion joints in bridges under the guidance of Dr. An Chen.
+This project included designing and performing laboratory tests on faster construction methods and materials.
+Kara graduated in Spring 2020.

-Meghan Cronin (MS, 2016): Megan finished her BS in Civil Engineering from Iowa State in 2014 and her MS from ISU in 2016.
-She worked under the ABC-UTC during her MS with research focused on available bridge rehabilitation alternatives and solutions that could be used by practitioners to complete rapid rehabilitation projects.
-She is a Structural EIT at Meyer Borgman Johnson, Inc. in Minneapolis, Minnesota.
-Her eventual goal is to teach at the college level.
-Whether that be on a large university scale or on a smaller community college level scale is still to be decided.
-In her spare time she enjoys swimming, exercising, playing cards, spending time with her family, watching movies, walking outside, and painting canvas.
+Meghan Cronin (MS, 2016): Meghan completed her BS in Civil Engineering at Iowa State University in 2014 and her MS at ISU in 2016.
+During her master’s studies, she worked under the ABC-UTC on research focused on available bridge rehabilitation alternatives and solutions that practitioners could use to complete rapid rehabilitation projects.
+After graduating, she worked as a Structural EIT at Meyer Borgman Johnson, Inc. in Minneapolis, Minnesota.
+Her long-term goal was to teach at the college level, whether at a large university or a smaller community college.
+In her spare time, she enjoyed swimming, exercising, playing cards, spending time with her family, watching movies, walking outdoors, and painting canvases.

-Noelle Weaver (MS, 2020): Noelle was a concurrent student studying Civil Engineering (CE) at Iowa State University.
-She graduated with her Bachelor’s Degree in 2019 and spent an extra year at Iowa State University to receive her Masters of Science in 2020.
-Noelle’s emphasis is Structural Engineering, so she began to work in the ISU Structural Engineering Laboratory, where the graduate students and faculty conduct their research.
-This helped her learn more about the way structures are built, and it prepared her for her future graduate research.
-In this laboratory, she worked on a variety of projects, including several projects associated with the University Transportation Center (UTC).
-Some of these were the Link-Slab ABC Applications project and the Accelerated Repair of Expansion Joints project.
-Upon graduation in 2020, Noelle planned to work as a Structural Engineer and apply the knowledge she gained from these projects to real-world applications.
+Noelle Weaver (MS, 2020): Noelle was a concurrent student studying Civil Engineering at Iowa State University.
+She graduated with her Bachelor’s degree in 2019 and spent an additional year at Iowa State University to complete her Master of Science in 2020.
+With an emphasis in Structural Engineering, she began working in the ISU Structural Engineering Laboratory, where graduate students and faculty conducted research.
+This experience helped her learn more about how structures are built and prepared her for her graduate research.
+In the laboratory, she worked on a variety of projects, including several associated with the University Transportation Center (UTC), such as the Link-Slab ABC Applications project and the Accelerated Repair of Expansion Joints project.
+Upon graduating in 2020, Noelle planned to work as a Structural Engineer and apply the knowledge she gained from these projects to real-world applications.

-Samuel Redd (MS, 2016): Sam is from Bloomington, Illinois and holds a BS cum laude in Construction Engineering and an MSc in Structural Engineering from Iowa State University.
-Sam spent one year during his BS and two years in his MS working with the Bridge Engineering Center and the ABC-UTC.
-His MS research was focused on the laboratory testing of integral abutment details, which he presented on in the July 2016 Quarterly Research Seminar.
-Sam now works for Felsburg Holt and Ullevig (Denver) as a Structural EIT.
-Outside of school, Sam was the president of the ISU weightlifting club and also enjoys volunteering with habitat for humanity.
-He balances most of his free time between reading and finding ways to stay active.
+Samuel Redd (MS, 2016): Sam is from Bloomington, Illinois and earned his BS cum laude in Construction Engineering and his MS in Structural Engineering from Iowa State University.
+Sam spent one year during his BS and two years during his MS working with the Bridge Engineering Center and the ABC-UTC.
+His MS research focused on the laboratory testing of integral abutment details, which he presented in the July 2016 Quarterly Research Seminar.
+After graduating, Sam worked for Felsburg Holt and Ullevig (Denver) as a Structural EIT.
+Outside of school, Sam served as president of the ISU weightlifting club and enjoyed volunteering with Habitat for Humanity.
+He spent his free time reading and finding ways to stay active.

-Eric Lezniak (BS, 2019): Eric was an undergraduate student in civil engineering at Iowa State University (ISU) in the Department of Civil, Construction, and Environmental Engineering (CCEE).
-He received his bachelor’s degree in civil engineering in Fall 2019.
-His technical area of interest was structural engineering.
-After receiving his BS, Eric planned to move to the Chicago metropolitan area to rejoin his family and start his career in the structural engineering field.
-He was grateful for the opportunities UTC has provided him, both the research projects and the wonderful people involved have given him vital experience and wisdom related to structural engineering.
-During his time as a laboratory assistant in the CCEE Structural Engineering Laboratory, he had been engaged on a project related to non-proprietary Ultra High Performance Concrete (UHPC) development.
-More specifically, he helped with the development of design mixes for UHPC bridge applications and helping with testing of UHPC cylinder specimens in the laboratory.
+Eric Lezniak (BS, 2019): Eric was an undergraduate student in Civil Engineering at Iowa State University (ISU) in the Department of Civil, Construction, and Environmental Engineering (CCEE).
+He received his bachelor’s degree in Civil Engineering in Fall 2019, with a technical interest in structural engineering.
+After receiving his BS, Eric planned to move to the Chicago metropolitan area to rejoin his family and begin his career in the structural engineering field.
+He was grateful for the opportunities provided by the UTC program both the research projects and the people involved which gave him valuable experience and insight into structural engineering.
+During his time as a laboratory assistant in the CCEE Structural Engineering Laboratory, he worked on a project related to non-proprietary Ultra High Performance Concrete (UHPC) development.
+Specifically, he assisted with the development of UHPC mix designs for bridge applications and helped test UHPC cylinder specimens in the laboratory.

-Matthew Dahl (BS, 2020): Matt was an undergraduate student in civil engineering at Iowa State University (ISU) in the Department of Civil, Construction and Environmental Engineering (CCEE).
-He received his bachelor’s degree in Spring 2020.
-His technical area of interest is structural engineering.
-After receiving his BS, Matt planned to attend graduate school in civil engineering at ISU.
-He’s looking forward to working on his own research, and he’s grateful for the opportunities to work on multiple UTC projects that provided experience related to structural engineering research.
-During his time as a laboratory assistant in the CCEE Structural Engineering Laboratory, he worked on UTC funded projects related to ABC repair of expansion joints and the ABC integral abutment project.
+Matthew Dahl (BS, 2020): Matt was an undergraduate student in Civil Engineering at Iowa State University (ISU) in the Department of Civil, Construction, and Environmental Engineering (CCEE).
+He received his bachelor’s degree in Spring 2020, with a technical interest in structural engineering.
+After completing his BS, Matt planned to attend graduate school in civil engineering at ISU.
+He looked forward to conducting his own research and was grateful for the opportunities he had to work on multiple UTC projects, which provided valuable experience in structural engineering research.
+During his time as a laboratory assistant in the CCEE Structural Engineering Laboratory, he worked on UTC-funded projects related to ABC repair of expansion joints and the ABC integral abutment project.

-Mitch Honsa (BS, 2019): Mitch Honsa was an undergraduate student in civil engineering at Iowa State University (ISU) in the Department of Civil, Construction and Environmental.
-He worked part time as a structural laboratory technician in the ISU Structural Engineering Laboratories.
-During Mitch’s time working within the lab, he engaged in multiple research projects that include dynamic testing of beams, segmental externally post-tensioned beam, approach slab connections in bridge joints, and an integral abutment specimen related to Accelerated Bridge Construction (ABC).
-His eventual career goal is to work in the area of structural bridge design.
+Mitch Honsa (BS, 2019): Mitch Honsa was an undergraduate student in Civil Engineering at Iowa State University (ISU) in the Department of Civil, Construction, and Environmental Engineering.
+He worked part-time as a structural laboratory technician in the ISU Structural Engineering Laboratories.
+During his time in the lab, Mitch engaged in multiple research projects, including dynamic testing of beams, testing of a segmental externally post-tensioned beam, approach slab connections in bridge joints, and an integral abutment specimen related to Accelerated Bridge Construction (ABC).
+His long-term career goal was to work in the area of structural bridge design.

-Zac Dietrich (MS, 2020): Zac Dietrich is a Master of Science (MS) student in Civil Engineering in the Department of Civil, Construction and Environmental Engineering at Iowa State University (ISU).
+Zac Dietrich (MS, 2020): Zac Dietrich was a Master of Science (MS) student in Civil Engineering in the Department of Civil, Construction, and Environmental Engineering at Iowa State University (ISU).
 He graduated in Spring 2020.
-He worked on a research project entitled, “Accelerated Repair and Replacement of Expansion Joints”.
-In particular, he focused on structural anchor bolt behavior for the expansion joints.
-He also assisted in the ISU Structural Engineering Laboratory, helped construct and test various specimens.
-After graduation, he plans to work in the field of structural engineering.
+He worked on the research project titled “Accelerated Repair and Replacement of Expansion Joints,” focusing specifically on structural anchor bolt behavior for expansion joints.
+He also assisted in the ISU Structural Engineering Laboratory, helping construct and test various specimens.
+After graduation, he planned to work in the field of structural engineering.